RCsanchez1/Papyromancy/README.md

 API](https://purchasing-power-parity.com/)**.
 For the base framework and design of our app we used **[Materialize](https://materializecss.com/)**.
 To call the API's in our code we used **[Axios](https://www.npmjs.com/package/axios)**.

 ## Future Development
-We plan to continue working on this project and add currency exchange locations, directions, and ratings to each establishment.
+We plan to continue working on this project, and add currency exchange locations, directions, and ratings to each establishment using a map API.
 We will also add more currency and country options to convert from USD.
 We'll add the option to convert from other currencies other than USD.
+We hope to be able to provide data that will help the user find the most reputible currency exchange locations, so that they can have more cash for their trip.
+There are so many different rates that some of these currency exchange buisinesses will give.
+We are trying to eliminate the bad locations with help from reviews, and research on more relevant data.

 <img alt="Homepage" src="images/homescreen.png" width="500">
 <img alt="Conversion" src="images/conversion.png" width="500">